2025 Mountain West Conference baseball tournament

-The 2025 Mountain West Conference baseball tournament will be held from May 21 through 24 at Sloan Park in Mesa, Arizona.
-The top six regular season finishers of the conference's eight teams will meet in the tournament, with the top 2 teams receiving byes to the double-elimination rounds.
+The 2025 Mountain West Conference baseball tournament was held from May 21 through 24 at Sloan Park in Mesa, Arizona.
+The top six regular season finishers of the conference's eight teams met in the tournament, with the top 2 teams receiving byes to the double-elimination rounds.

 Seeding and format

 The top six finishers of the league's eight teams qualify for the conference tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.